syncfusion-content/blazor-docs/blazor/diagram/swimlane/lane/lane.md

 You can download a complete working sample from [GitHub]()

->Note: Default RotateAngle value of LaneHeader's Annotation is 270 degrees.
-If you want to place the Annotation in the Horizontal direction, you have to set the RotateAngle of LaneHeader's Annotation as 360 degrees.

 ## Add and Remove the lane at runtime

  You can add and remove the lane at runtime by using the `Add` and `Remove` method of the `Swimlane.Lanes` Collection.
 The following code explains how to dynamically add and remove lane to swimlane.